System Design Space

 • Initially, value was concentrated in generating a project skeleton from a single prompt.

-• At the Lovable stage, the focus moved to assembling a working product with a rapid in-product feedback loop.
+• At the Lovable stage, the focus shifted to assembling a working product with a rapid feedback loop inside the interface.

 2